EvanKuhn/nu_unit/README.md

 ## nu_unit: simple C unit-testing framework

-nu_unit is a simple unit-testing framework for C. It provides basic unit-testing functionality, while still being simple enough to learn in just a few minutes.
+nu_unit is a simple unit-testing framework for C. It provides basic unit-testing functionality and is small enough to learn in just a few minutes.
 It's a single .h file, so it requires no compiling; just include it directly in your source code.

 nu_unit supports:
-* unit tests and test suites
+- unit tests and test suites
-* checks and asserts
+- checks and asserts
-* marking tests not-implemented
+- marking tests not-implemented
-* custom error messages, with file name and line number
+- custom error messages, with file name and line number
-* basic statistic tracking and reporting
+- basic statistic tracking and reporting

-Finally, nu_unit comes with a fully-functional example program that you can quickly modify to suit your own testing needs.

 ## Using nu_unit

-A simple example will illustrate nu_unit best:
+An example will illustrate nu_unit best:

 ```c
 #include "nu_unit.h"